Croce Plays Croce

 “FWC is a proactive agency rather than reactive,” Shope said.
 “I have the opportunity to travel to different places to do my job.
 My territory – Baker and Union counties – is land locked; therefore, my lieutenant allows me and the others on my squad to travel to work inshore saltwater.
 I can run the boat and do vessel stops, conduct safety inspections, and enforce Florida’s fresh and saltwater fish regulations.
 Within the agency, I have the opportunity to work details, like on holidays, and assist other states when disasters hit, such as for hurricane relief.
 The animals are a big part of my decision to join FWC rather than work in a more traditional law enforcement job.
 I have worked with a local biologist in capturing and rehabilitating a black bear.
 I got to set free a spotted whitetail fawn that someone was keeping in captivity.”

 As would be expected, Shope’s workday is varied and exciting.
 “My day can go from zero to 100 from the moment I begin.
-One day I’m scheduled for training and the next I could be working with a biologist on an injured animal, serving a warrant, relocating an alligator, on a search-and-rescue mission, conducting vessel patrol, boating under the influence enforcement, public outreach, or patroling the national forest in my area by land or by helicopter.”
+One day I’m scheduled for training and the next I could be working with a biologist on an injured animal, serving a warrant, relocating an alligator, on a search-and-rescue mission, conducting vessel patrol, boating under the influence enforcement, public outreach, or patrolling the national forest in my area by land or by helicopter.”

 Shope as a Panther softball player in 2020